miraemilia/miraemilia/README.md

  #

- I have an MA in General linguistics and I'm specialized in writing system theory.
-I have at least some knowledge of about 20+ natural languages and 2 constructed languages.
+ Fun fact: I have at least some knowledge of about 20+ natural languages and 2 constructed languages.